phuocnguyen2201/sd-chat/README.md

 ### 🔐 Security & Encryption
 - **End-to-End Encryption**: All messages are encrypted using ChaCha20-Poly1305 encryption algorithm
-- **Key Management**: Automatic key pair generation during registration using Ed25519 cryptography
+- **Key Management**: Automatic key pair generation during registration using X25519 (`nacl.box`) cryptography
 - **Secure Key Storage**: Private keys stored securely on device using Expo Secure Store
 - **Conversation Keys**: Unique encryption keys for each conversation, wrapped with participants' public keys
+- **Key Backup Vault**: Optional passphrase-protected backup of the identity key to a self-hosted vault, for recovery when no paired device is left

 ### 💬 Messaging
 - **Real-time Messaging**: Instant message delivery using Supabase real-time subscriptions